Not a Member?

 We do not record any personal information entered above.

 Thank you.
 Your email has been sent.

-Adults: Initial: 2 tabs or 10mL qid.
-Titrate: Reduce dose after symptoms are controlled.
-Maint: 2 tabs or 10mL qd.
-Max: 20mg/day diphenoxylate.
-D/C if symptoms not controlled after 10 days at max dose of 20mg/day (diphenoxylate).
+D/C if symptoms not controlled after 10 days at max dose of 20mg/day (diphenoxylate)

-Obstructive jaundice, diarrhea associated with pseudomembranous enterocolitis or enterotoxin-producing bacteria.
+Known hypersensitivity to diphenoxylate or atropine, obstructive jaundice, diarrhea associated w/ pseudomembranous enterocolitis or enterotoxin-producing bacteria.